yousef-v7/yousef-v7/README.md

 ### 🚀 About Me

 - ⌛ Trying to push limits
-- 🎯 My goal is to become a high-level full stack engineer and contribute to impactful products
+- 🎯 goal is to become a high-level full stack engineer and contribute to impactful products

 ---